1.AltaGas

 Final Words

-As you consider the best utility stocks in Canada this April 2026, remember to evaluate options like Emera for their solid performance and dividend potential.
-Take time to compare different investments and conduct your own research to find the best fit for your portfolio.
+As you consider the best utility stocks this June 2026, remember to evaluate options like Fortis, which offers a solid dividend yield and consistent returns.
+Take time to compare these opportunities and conduct your own research to make informed investment decisions.

 Frequently Asked Questions

-Emera offers a dividend yield of approximately 4.32%, with quarterly distributions.
-The next dividend payment is set at $0.7325, reflecting the company's commitment to returning value to its shareholders.
+Fortis has a dividend yield of approximately 3.37%, with dividends distributed quarterly.
+The next dividend payment is set at $0.6400.